vdbrink/vdbrink.github.io/esphome/microwave_radar_sensor_rcwl-0516.md

 <img src="images_rcwl-0516/rcwl_0516_microwave_radar_sensor.jpg" height="150px" style="margin-left:15px;float:right"/>

-The RCWL-0516 microwave sensor is a cheap presence detection sensor based on radar technology.\
+The RCWL-0516 microwave sensor is a cheap motion and presence detection sensor based on radar technology.\
-The advantage above a traditional PIR motion sensor is that you can hide it out of sight by placing it, for example, inside a closet.
+The advantage above a traditional PIR motion sensor is that you can hide it out of sight by placing it, for example, inside a closet.\
+The advantage is also that this sensor is a cheap one (~&euro;0,45/p)

+No extra hub needed, the protocol is over wifi.

 ## My solution

-I used this sensor in combination with a compact D1 mini ESP chip to create multiple, low-priced, occupancy detection sensors which also works in Home Assistant.
+I used this sensor in combination with a compact D1 mini ESP chip to create multiple, low-priced, motion and occupancy detection sensors which also works in Home Assistant.

 <a href="images_rcwl-0516/rcwl_0516_wired.jpg">
 <img src="images_rcwl-0516/rcwl_0516_wired.jpg" alt="hardware connected" width="400px"/>